Oughtibridge: Origins

 The origins of Oughtibridge date back to the first part of the 12th century when a ford existed in the area over the Don.
 The ford was managed by a man named Oughtred who resided in a nearby cottage.
 When a bridge was built on the spot in approximately 1150 it became known as Oughtred’s Bridge or by his nickname of Oughty’s Bridge and the small settlement around the bridge adapted the same name.

 The hamlet of Oughtibridge grew up as a focal point for local farming communities and the first documented mention of Oughtibridge occurred in 1161 when one of the signatories of an agreement on the grazing rights of Ecclesfield Priory was “Ralph, the son of Oughtred”.
 The name Ughtinabrigg, meaning Oughtred’s Bridge in Middle English, was used in the document.
 The priory’s grazing rights included Beeley Wood, a remnant of which still exists to the east of the village.
 Oughtibridge Hall was built on the high ground to the east of the hamlet in the 16th century; it still stands today and is a Grade-II-listed building.

 Onesacre

-The little hamlet of Onesacre, approximately half a mile west of Oughtibridge, was mentioned in the Domesday Book of August 1086.
+The little hamlet of Onesacre, approximately half a mile west of Oughtibridge, was mentioned in the Domesday Book of 1086.
 However, its history goes back to Anglo-Saxon times when it was part of the estate of the Saxon lord Godric.
-The Onesacre estate, then known as Anesacre, was owned by the Le Rous family after the Norman Conquest until around 1380 when it passed to the Stead family who were large land-owners in the Sheffield and Hallamshire area.
+The Onesacre estate, then known as Anesacre, was owned by the Le Rous family after the Norman Conquest until around 1380, when it passed to the Stead family who were large land-owners in the Sheffield and Hallamshire area.
 The present buildings date from the middle of the 17th century and Onesacre Hall is Grade II* listed.